Everything you need to know...

 The closest current light rail service is the Parkwood Avenue location, appx.
 1.25 miles down Parkwood Avenue, past North Davidson.

-CATS Gold Line trolley service will reach Plaza Midwood near Hawthorne and Central Avenue upon completion of Phase 2 of the project.
-More information is HERE.
+CATS Gold Line trolley service in Plaza Midwood near Hawthorne and Central Avenue .

 Charlotte Spokes People offer insights on bike rides and bike communting throughout the city, as well as Bicycle Benefits stickers to earn discounts at local restaurants and breweries.

 Festivals & Art

 Plaza Midwood hosts two outdoor festivals each year.
 Our Midwood Maynia event includes a 5K, a pet parade parade and live music, food and beer in Midwood Park on the first Saturday of May.
 Our Fall Crawl has a kids costume parade, trunk-or-treat fun, free tree-banding supplies and a full day of shopping, music and food in Midwood Park on the last Saturday in October.

 The Light Factory is one of Charlotte's best galleries and hosts terrific photography events throughout the year, along with educational classes.

 Art P.O.P.
 Street Gallery provides outdoor art throughout Charlotte, showcasing local artists.
 It's based in Plaza Midwood and features works from several neighbors.

 Charlotte Lit is housed at the Midwood International and Cultural Center on Central Avenue and is a resource for local writers.